SAP/spartacus-docs/_pages/install/schematics.md

 - `language` is a comma-separated list of languages to use in Spartacus.
 - `occPrefix` sets the OCC API prefix, such as `/occ/v2/`, for example.
 - `useMetaTags` determines whether or not to configure the `baseUrl` and `mediaUrl` in the meta tags from `index.html`.
 - `featureLevel` sets the application feature level.
-The default value is equal to spartacus packages version (eg. for `@spartacus/schematics@3.2.0` it's `3.2`).
+The default value is the same as the version of the Spartacus packages you are working with.
+For example, the `featureLevel` for `@spartacus/schematics@3.2.0` is `3.2`.
 - `overwriteAppComponent` overwrites the content of `app.component.html`.
 The default value is `true`.
 - `pwa` includes progressive web application (PWA) features when building the application.
 - `ssr` includes the server-side rendering (SSR) configuration.
-- `lazy` option will install features with lazy-loaded syntax.
+- `lazy` installs features with lazy-loaded syntax.
 The default value is `true`.
-- `project` allows you to specify project in which you want to configure Spartacus application.
+- `project` allows you to specify the project that you want to configure your Spartacus application in.
 The default is the workspace default project.

 The following is an example that generates an application that is ready to be used with the electronics storefront, that sets the `baseUrl` and the `baseSite`, and that also enables server-side rendering: